10 Adventures To Do On A Summer Road Trip Through Bend

 8. Phils Trailhead.
 We thought we had enough adrenaline filled addictions until we mountain biked here at Phil’s.
 The system of trails here makes it so that all levels of mountain bikers can have a fun ride.
 It is a great family destination and my kids really enjoyed playing on the pump track while I appreciated the easy and flow trail of Kent’s to KGB to Phil’s.

 9. Camp at Tumalo State Park.
 This is one of the nicest state parks I’ve ever been to.
+I love how clean the campground bathrooms are and that the hot showers are free.
 There is a river you can float down and you can hike to Tumalo Falls from here.

 10. Visit Crater Lake National Park.
 We have skipped this detour many times on our road trips through Bend, but I am so glad we finally made the time to stop here.
 You can easily make a half or full day of it, but this is one of those places you have to see once in your lifetime!
 From Crater Lake, head up to La Pine and check out our blog about McKay campground.
 New to road tripping, check out my eBook 1000 Miles of Memories: How to Plan Your First Epic Road Trip and Save Money By Camping